-Controlling expenditure is not about conquering your needs but about mastering your wants!
+Controlling your spending is not about conquering your needs but about mastering your wants!

-Realising that to control spending one ought to control their wants and working out a way to really do it are very different things.
+Realising that to control spending you ought to control your wants and working out a way to really do it are very different things.
 Important as the AHA is, without taking action it is not very helpful.
 This got me thinking again and this is what I worked out:

 • Most people don’t want everything most of the time.
 People want specific things but these may change over time.
 I bet that if you look around your house you will easily spot the things you have far too many of.
 Make a mental note of these things.